Volkswagen ID.7 Review 2025: Price, specs & boot space

 Thanks to today’s extremely beneficial Benefit-in-Kind company car tax rules, the new Volkswagen ID.7 may certainly be for you if your employer favours VWs in its company car policy.
 You’ll save an absolute fortune in tax compared to a petrol- or diesel-powered Volkswagen Passat.

-The new Volkswagen ID.7 will face stern competition from the formidable Tesla Model 3.
-The latter is a slightly smaller car on the outside, but counters this with a considerably lower price – the Model 3 range starts from around £12,000 less than the ID.7.
+The Volkswagen ID.7 faces stern competition from the formidable Tesla Model 3.
+The latter is a slightly smaller car on the outside, but counters this with a considerably lower price – the Model 3 range starts from around £11,000 less than the ID.7.

-Another company car favourite, the BMW i4, provides similar business-friendly vibes to the Volkswagen ID.7, as will the new BYD Seal.
-All are sleek, fastback-style cars, rather than higher-set SUVs, with the benefits coming in terms of battery range and refinement.
+Another company car favourite, the BMW i4, provides similar business-friendly vibes to the Volkswagen ID.7 and starts at a similar price point, despite BMW’s arguably more prestigious badge (though it’s a slightly less accommodating car than the large ID.7), as does the sleek BYD Seal, and the Hyundai Ioniq 6.
+All have a fastback-style appearance (though some still use traditional boots rather than hatchbacks), and compared to SUVs, this offers benefits in terms of battery range and refinement.

-Of course, if you’re not yet ready to go electric, there’s a new Volkswagen Passat coming to showrooms soon as well.
-This will be offered in regular petrol and diesel guise, along with a plug-in hybrid version with a generous electric range of more than 60 miles.
+Of course, if you’re not yet ready to go electric, there’s a new Volkswagen Passat in showrooms as well.
+This is offered in petrol and plug-in hybrid forms, the latter with a generous electric range of more than 60 miles.
 The perfect EV-style stepping stone to buying a new Volkswagen ID.7 in the future, perhaps?

 Comfort and design: Volkswagen ID.7 interior